thesourceofcode/thesourceofcode.github.io/_posts/2026-01-28-coding-every-week-of-2026-part1.md

   - Build52
 ---

-To improve my programming skills I have decided to code something every week in 2026.
+To improve my programming skills I decided to code something every week of Januray.
-I have given this project the name `build52`.

-I am planning to have a particular topic for 4 week chunks and work on projects relevant to that topic in that time.

-The topic for January was `Linux`.
+The topic was `Linux`.
 Here is what I built and learnt:

 # Week 1 (1 - 4 Jan)